A Night in the Life: Restful Nights and Reassurance

 There’s a lot to be learned in this whole parenting gig.
 You’re never truly a pro but there is the title of veteran that gets passed around from time to time.
 After the birth of my second in September, I thought for sure I was eligible to be called a veteran mother.
 My eldest, Remy,…

 This is the an installment of Owlet’s “A Night in the Life” series, featuring real parents sharing their experiences with the Owlet Monitor.
 Click here to see all blog posts in the series.
-Hello!
-I am Noelle, the mother to two very spirited little girls, aged two and eight months.
-My hands are most definitely…
+I’m Diana and I blog at Diana Wrote.
+There I share about our lives, from my daughters (six and two months) to…